The following is a list of valuable resources related to criminal law for attorneys in Erie County that are available to check out from our offices.

 Provides an overview of the most important concepts, applications and ideas needed to learn the basics of toxicology.
 In addition to explaining the basic concepts of toxicology, this book gives historical perspective, regulatory requirements and discusses good laboratory practices.

-summary of everything a therapist should know about substance abuse in one easy-to-read comprehensive book.
+Substance Use Disorders: Assessment and Treatment is a summary of everything a therapist should know about substance abuse in one easy-to-read comprehensive book.
 The book begins with a discussion of the pharmacology of specific drug classes (opioids, hallucinogens, etc.) and the epidemiology of abuse.
 It then presents psychological theories of substance abuse, the initiation and progression of substance abuse disorders, issues of prevention and early intervention, and screening and assessment for substance abuse (including specific tests for assessment) and discusses in detail the various treatment methodologies available.
+Two final chapters explore issues relevant to special populations and legal and ethical considerations, regarding issues such as confidentiality and coerced treatment.

 Evidence and Investigation